CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 # The Trusted Transfer Services

 These services allow one person to pay another without the other person needed to "pown" the coins.
-This service is the third attempt to achieve this.
-The first was called "Trusted Transfer."
-The 2nd called "PayForward".
-This latest attempt does away with external servers completely and attempts to achieve the same internally.
-The solution does create new problems: Keys can be lost and stolen.
-This means the keys become a sentral way of failure just like the private keys of the blockchain.
+This solution does create new problems: Keys can be lost and stolen.
+This means the keys become a central way of failure point just like the private keys of the blockchain.
+However, we are now working on a key recovery service that should be done by summer 2020.

 [Send](README.md#send)